undoLogic/setupCase-boilerplate/README.md

 ### Step 20: Finalizing a project
 Leading up to your ALPHA launch the following should be address
 - You should have logs that are accessible within the software.
 This means it is possible to see any issues without viewing linux logs and you can simply login and view the recent activity.
-- The most important logs to be first lauched are: debug.log (used to develop the software) & info.log (clear messages about what is happening)
+- The most important logs to be first launched are: debug.log (used to develop the software) & info.log (clear messages about what is happening)
 - Logs should be used to develop so this forces you to keep them clean and concise.

 ## B. Troubleshooting